nodesign/weioDoc/examples.md

 }
 ```

 Now when you open the web user interface you should see a text that is frequency value off PWM on the **pin 23**.
-By cliking on this text you can increment this frequency and play corresponding tone on the piezo speaker :
+By cliking on this text you can increment this frequency and play corresponding tone on the piezo speaker:

 ```html
 <!DOCTYPE html>